 Suzen Kukana Murakoshi

-Suzen Kukana Murakoshi is a theatre-maker, performer, playwright and clown.
-Her plays (Slippery When Wet) and solo show (Breathe Love Repeat) have been produced at the Penumbra Theatre (St. Paul, MN), the Edinburgh Fringe, La MaMa, NYC’s United Solo Festival, the NYC Frigid Festival, and the Canadian Fringe.
+Suzen Kukana Murakoshi is a theatre-maker, performer, playwright and clown born and raised in `Aiea.
+Her play Shame-Shame won Best Play in Honolulu for the Playbuilders Festival in 2020.
+Other plays (Slippery When Wet) and solo show (Breathe Love Repeat) have been produced at the Penumbra Theatre (St. Paul, MN), the Edinburgh Fringe, La MaMa, NYC’s United Solo Festival, the NYC Frigid Festival, and the Canadian Fringe.
 At the Edinburgh Fringe, she was nominated for an Acting Excellence award.
 Kukana has appeared in film and television.
 Most recently, on MAGNUM PI as Mrs. Franks.

 As a veteran of Broadway musicals, A Chorus Line, and The King & I, Suzen Kukana has performed on Broadway, across the U.S., Canada, Europe and Israel.
-Born and raised in ʻAiea, Hawai’i, Suzen’s first role in NYC was as a dancer in a dance-drama about the Goddess of the Volcano, Pele, with Jean Erdman (of the original Graham Company) and Joseph Campbell at the Theatre of the Open Eye.
+Born and raised in ʻAiea, Hawai’i, Suzen’s first role in NYC was as the dancer Kaluea in the ʻShining House,ʻ a dance-drama about the Goddess of the Volcano, Pele, with Jean Erdman (of the original Graham Company) and Joseph Campbell at the Theatre of the Open Eye.

 Master Teacher Aitor Basauri